ItsTommyGun/css-hex-to-vars-transformer/readme.md

-# CSS hex to vars reducer
+# CSS hex to vars transformer

 A fun project to publish a first open source npm package!